 Due to XTB’s corporate structure users are guided towards the platform appropriate for their domicile.

-Base currency of the account will be determined by the currency of the initial deposit.
-This does mean users need to give a little bit of through to their long-term plans but in return they will avoid the costs associated with converting from once currency to another.
+The base currency of the account will be determined by the currency of the initial deposit.
+This does mean users need to give a little bit of through to their long-term plans but in return, they will avoid the costs associated with converting from one currency to another.

 The process of setting up a live account does require additional formalities to be completed.
 Whilst not excessive in nature, this kind of check should always be taken as a positive sign that a broker is fully committed to carrying out its compliance obligations.
 The online application process typically takes less than 30 minutes to complete; live accounts are free to open and do contain some additional research and news functions that are not present in Demo mode.

 Not that all this paper pushing need necessarily be a dull experience.
 The Key Information Documents, for example, that outline some of the very real risks associated with trading, are clearly laid out and act as a useful reminder.
 XTB do state in their promotional literature that they are looking to build long term relationships with their users and encouraging new accounts to trade with an appropriate degree of caution is only to be welcomed.

 The KID set of documents are an example of a theme that runs across most of the site; the ability of XTB to put in front of traders the information they need, in a clear and concise way.